MarlonNT/Azure-SOC/README.md

 ## Introduction

-The goal of this project was to build my own SOC environment, in the form of a mini honeynet in Azure, and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+The goal of this project was to build my own SOC environment, in the form of a mini honeynet in Azure.
+I captured logs from various resources, and ingested those logs into a Log Analytics workspace, which was then used by Microsoft Sentinel (SIEM), to build attack maps, trigger alerts, and create incidents.
+In the effort to learn more about the Azure cloud environment, I analyzed some security metrics in an insecure environment, deploying 2 vulnerable Virtual Machines (1 Windows 10 & 1 Linux Ubuntu) by turning off their firewalls, and letting them run for 24 hours.
+This created many security incidents and gave me the opportunity to practice incident response following the NIST 800-61 framework.
+I then applied some security controls in conjunction with framework NIST 800-53, in order to harden my environment, and measured those same metrics for another 24 hours, allowing me to compare and contrast the two.
+Finally, I show the results below.
+The metrics we will be showing are the following:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)